MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 - Deploys the application in a docker container to the github-pages
 - Publishes the new version on npm
-- Publishes a docker container on Docker Hub (not working atm)
+- Publishes a docker container on [Docker Hub](https://hub.docker.com/r/codecharta/codecharta-visualization)

 # Analysis